SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/workflow.rst

   :align: center
   :target: /en/latest/_images/bwp_workflow.png

 The workflow above is annotated on the right side with the names of the software systems that handle each step of the process.
-A more detailed explanation of each component is found in the next page, Software Components.
+A more detailed explanation of each component is found in the next page, :ref:`software-components-link`.